Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_The Anthropocene Reviewed.md

 ###### ^287775024q

 > When we tell those stories to people in chronic pain, or those living with incurable illness, we often end up minimizing their experience.
-We end up expressing our doubt in the face of their certainty, which only compounds the extent to which pain separates the person experiencing it from the wider social order.
+We end up expressing our doubt in the face of their certainty, which only compounds the extent to which pain separates the person experiencing it from the wider [[social order]].
 The challenge and responsibility of personhood, it seems to me, is to recognize personhood in others—to listen to others’ pain and take it seriously, even when you yourself cannot feel it.
 That capacity for listening, I think, really does separate human life from the quasi-life of an enterovirus.
   [^287775024]

 [^287775024]: https://readwise.io/to_kindle?action=open&asin=B08GJVLGGX&location=2620